Tech-invite3GPPspaceIETFspace

 A Network-Controlled Repeater node, referred to as NCR-node, is an RF repeater that enables wireless amplifying-and-forwarding functionality in NG-RAN.
 The NCR-node is capable of receiving and applying side control information from a gNB with additional functionality to support Network-Controlled Repeater.

 The NCR-node comprises an NCR-MT and an NCR-Fwd.
 The NCR-MT is an entity supporting a subset of the UE functionality that communicates with the gNB to receive side control information via a control link based on the NR Uu interface.
 The NCR-Fwd is the function performing amplifying-and-forwarding of signals between gNB and UE via the NCR-Fwd backhaul link and NCR-Fwd access link, respectively.
 The NCR-Fwd can support multiple beams towards the UE.
+The NCR-Fwd can support multiple beams in the backhaul link, and those may be different from the beams in the control link.
 The behaviour of the NCR-Fwd is controlled according to the side control information received from the gNB.
 The NCR-node is modelled as depicted in Figure 4.9.1-1.

 Reproduction of 3GPP TS 38.300, Fig. 4.9.1-1: Conceptual model of network-controlled repeater